11 Epic Hikes on the Mountain Loop Highway (Washington Trail Guide)

 Distance: 6.8 miles RT | Gain: 4,094 ft | Difficulty: Very Hard

-What to expect: Sustained steep climbing, some exposure, alpine meadows, and possibly lingering snowfields even in summer.
-This is a serious mountain adventure.
+What to expect: Sustained, steep climbing, some exposure, alpine meadows, and possibly lingering snowfields even in summer.
+This is a real mountain hike — not for beginners — but it’s one I recommend over and over.

 Link to Alltrails